Reggie Watts Works for Weirdo High School Kids Everywhere

 It puts a premium on organic interaction.
 The benefits are it connects people over vast distances to be able to experience each other, in a way that’s more empathic.
 And we’re just talking electronics.
 It’s not trying to replace reality.
 That supplement is your grandma is in fucking Turkey, and you’re traveling in Germany, and you decide you want to talk to your grandma.
 She’s sick.
 She’s ailing.
 I’m going to fly back in a couple days, but I want to check in on her, and you have her put on goggles—which are a really easy thing to understand—and suddenly your grandson is there, and she feels closer to you.
 Closer than a telephone call.
 Closer than a Skype call.
 What that does is put a premium on “I really miss you.
 I want to see you.
 I want to be able to touch you.”
 The ability of VR, to allow you to experience something from a different person’s perspective, is really powerful.
 Many people will never travel that far, and they might not know what it’s like to see the devastation of a flood.
 To be able to be in the middle of the experience and have someone guide you—it’s an opportunity.

 Sam Fragoso is a writer and editor based in San Francisco, where he serves as the creative director at the Roxie Theater and the founder of Movie Mezzanine.
-In 2017, the Critical Press will publish his debut book titled Talk Easy, a collection of interviews with filmmakers who represent the future of cinema.
-Follow him on Twitter.
+In 2017, the Critical Press will publish his debut book titled Talk Easy, a collection of interviews with filmmakers that represent the future of cinema.